nightroman/FarNet/Vessel/README.md

 Features

- * Smart history of files and folders
+ * Smart history of files, folders, commands
  * Ready for typing incremental filter
- * For other features see history lists help (F1)
+ * See also history lists help (F1)

 The history logs are updated on openings from the smart history lists.